nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-11-15_CEPLAS-ARC-Hackathons/orga.md

 - Bring datasets to be ARCified
 - Sign up for a DataHUB user account https://register.nfdi4plants.org/
   - Please add your `Project/consortium` (e.g. CEPLAS, SFB, TRR) and choose the role `Guest`

-- Find the **command-line interface (CLI)** on your system.
+- Find the command-line on your machine
   - On Windows: Enter `powershell` or `cmd` into the explorer path
   - On MacOS: Search `terminal` via spotlight (&#8984; + &#9251;) or navigate to `Applications` -> `Utilities` -> `Terminal`
   - No worries, we will not be using this a lot during the workshop.
 It's more for setup and trouble-shooting.
 - Install <a href="https://git-scm.com/downloads" target="_blank">Git</a> and <a href="https://git-lfs.github.com/" target="_blank">Git LFS</a>
-  - :bulb: Git LFS may already be installed with your Git installation (at least on Windows)
+  - Git LFS may already be installed with your Git installation (at least on Windows)
-  - :bulb: For macOS we recommend to install via homebrew as described on the site above
+  - For macOS we recommend to install via homebrew as described on the site above
 - Install <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/ArcCommanderManual/index-setup.html" target="_blank">ARC Commander</a>
 - Install <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/ARCitect-Manual/index.html" target="_blank">ARCitect</a>
 - Install <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/SwateManual/Docs01-Installing-Swate.html" target="_blank">Swate</a>

 :bulb: Not all installations are perfectly straight-forward.
 We will start the first day with a tech-check to make sure your machine is up and running.

-### Co-organizer (from lab)
+## Preparation by co-organizer (from lab)

 - Room with good internet connection
   - Wifi via Eduroam